-B. Principles of physiology applicable to children from birth through adulthood, especially age-related changes (e.g. interpret variations in vital signs based on age).
+B. Apply principles of physiology applicable to children from birth through adulthood, especially age-related changes (e.g. interpret variations in vital signs based on age).

-C. Principles of pharmacology applicable to children (e.g. appropriate drug dose calculations in children).
+C. Relate principles of pharmacology applicable to children (e.g. appropriate drug dose calculations in children).

-D. The progression and treatment of pediatric illnesses in hospitalized children.
+D. Explain the progression and treatment of pediatric illnesses in hospitalized children.

-- The potential complications in the transition from the intrauterine to the extrauterine environment, including temperature regulation, cardiovascular/respiratory adjustment, metabolic fluctuations, and initiation of feeding.
+- Recognize the potential complications in the transition from the intrauterine to the extrauterine environment, including temperature regulation, cardiovascular/respiratory adjustment, metabolic fluctuations, and initiation of feeding.

-- Implications that pregnancy, labor and delivery events has for the health of the newborn.
+- Outline implications that pregnancy, labor and delivery events has for the health of the newborn.

-- The challenges for parents adjusting to a new infant in the home.
+- Identify the challenges for parents adjusting to a new infant in the home.

-- The differential diagnosis and complications for the following common problems that may occur in the newborn:
+- Formulate a differential diagnosis and identify complications for the following common problems that may occur in the newborn: